Understanding the Basics of Private Dental Insurance

 - Dental implants and implant crowns

-Why don’t dental insurance plans cover cosmetic procedures like teeth whitening and tooth veneers?
-The same reason medical insurance doesn’t cover Botox injections or tummy tucks – they’re not necessary, and they serve no actual purpose besides subjective aesthetic improvements.
+Why don’t dental insurance plans cover cosmetic procedures such as teeth whitening and dental veneers?
+It’s for the same reason medical insurance doesn’t cover Botox injections or tummy tucks – they’re not deemed necessary.
+More specifically, some cosmetic procedures serve no health-related purpose beyond providing subjective aesthetic improvements.
+The exception is when a cosmetic treatment, such as a veneer, is placed to remedy a fracture or defect that compromises the tooth’s functioning.